omise/omise-ios/README.md

-The Opn Payments iOS SDK provides bindings for [tokenizing credit cards](https://docs.opn.ooo/tokens-api) and [accepting non-credit-card payments](https://docs.opn.ooo/sources-api) using the Opn Payments API allowing developers to safely and easily accept payments within apps.
+The Opn Payments iOS SDK provides bindings for [tokenizing credit cards](https://docs.opn.ooo/tokens-api) and [accepting non-credit-card payments](https://docs.opn.ooo/sources-api) using the Opn Payments API, allowing developers to safely and easily accept payments within apps.

 If you run into any issues regarding this SDK and the functionality it